L-Kasu/Personalized-Search-Engine/README.md

 The metrics used are mean-average-precission and F1-score.
 The metrics are computed for every query and the average over all queries.
 #### Compare the algorithms
 To compare the algorithms a evaluation for all of them has to be in the pickle-database.
 The average over all queries of all algorithms will be printed in one document, to show a overview of how good the results in comparson are.

-#### Searching-procedures
+### Search Algorithms

-## Term-frequency-inverse-document-frequency-weighting
+#### Term-frequency-inverse-document-frequency-weighting
 TODO

-## word-embdedding
+#### Word-embedding
 TODO

-## Clustering
+#### Clustering

 Via the k-means clustering algorithm (Implementation https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)
 (Constructor: clustering.Clustering (doc_vector-matrix: 2d-Array/csr-matrix)).